DPotoyan/Chem324/_sources/ch03/note05.md

 In the first column we decompose a vectors in terms of two orthogonal components $A_i$ or projections of vector $A$ along the orthonormal vectors $x$ and $y$.
 In the second column similiar decomposition where the dot product, due to infinite dimension, is given by an integral!

-### Eigenfunctions of Hermitian operators are complete basis set
+### Eigenfunctions of Hermitian operators form complete basis set

 The three crucial consequences of Hermitian property of operators  $\langle \phi \mid \hat{H} \mid \psi \rangle = \langle \psi \mid \hat{H}\mid \phi \rangle^*$